-High levels of alcohol consumption are directly proportional to damaging life effects, ranging from complex personal relationships to problems dealing with social situations.
-Teenage Drinking and the symptoms of alcoholism include tolerance to alcohol, withdrawal episodes, alcohol cravings, extended alcohol use, and problems managing life issues due to alcoholism.
-Los Angeles has the highest number of teenage drinkers in the state of California.
+High levels of alcohol consumption are directly proportional to damaging life.
+Its effects ranging from complex personal relationships to problems dealing with social situations.
+Teenage Drinking and the symptoms of teenage alcoholism include tolerance to alcohol, withdrawal episodes, alcohol cravings, extended alcohol use, and problems managing life issues due to alcoholism.
+There are various reasons why teenagers like alcohol such as they find it fascinating.
+Los Angeles, Brentwood, Santa Monica, Westwood, Pacific Palisades, and Beverly Hills have the highest number of teenage drinkers in the state of California.

 Alcoholism, now clinically called alcohol use disorder, is a substance-use disorder in which the consumer has problems managing how much and how frequently they drink alcohol.